 When you think about your taxes, the question really becomes about how you value your time: do you want to be filling in forms and paying chunks of money to IRD in large lump sums?

 Hnry is the easy solution to tax filings, payments and so much more.
-As your financial sidekick, Hnry will ensure that you’re exactly where you need to be, at all stages during the financial year – not just when a traditional accountant or bookkeeper will step in.
-Hnry is much more than that.
-Hnry works behind the scenes to make sure you can focus on what matters most.
-With Hnry, you no longer have to spend hours and thousands of dollars on systems that are incomplete, outdated, and simply unhelpful – Hnry is the 21st-century, comprehensive solution, offering:
+Your financial sidekick, Hnry will ensure that you’re exactly where you need to be, at all stages of the financial year – not just when a traditional accountant or bookkeeper will step in.
+No more provisional tax, no more manual returns, no more hassle or uncertainty – Hnry works behind the scenes to make sure you can focus on what matters most.

 - Income Tax and GST calculations, filings and payments